cpsievert/LDAvis/README.md

 "#topic=k&lambda=l&term=s"

-to the end of the URL, where "k", "l", and "s" are strings indicating the desired values of the selected topic, the value of $\lambda$, and the selected term, respectively.
+to the end of the URL, where "k", "l", and "s" are strings indicating the desired values of the selected topic, the value of lambda, and the selected term, respectively.
 For more details, see the last section of our [Movie Reviews example](http://cpsievert.github.io/LDAvis/reviews/reviews.html), or for a quick example, see the link here:

 [http://cpsievert.github.io/LDAvis/reviews/vis/#topic=3&lambda=0.6&term=cop](http://cpsievert.github.io/LDAvis/reviews/vis/#topic=3&lambda=0.6&term=cop)